Baraka (1992)

 Yoga Nidra is a state of consciousness,

-while there are a variety of methods
+while there are a variety of methods used to attain that state. |

 Simple methods lead to emptying: Each of the various methods are also pretty simple, in that they all involve the straightforward shifting of attention here and there, in ever subtler ways.
 The difficulty, if it can be called a difficulty, is in the act of letting go itself, of the determined, willful emptying that leads to Yoga Nidra.
 But that too comes with practice.